 In 1899 Fort Worth was again booming.
 John Hoxie’s new building was featured in a Fort Worth Register roundup of current construction in town, including the telephone exchange building, Ball-Eddleman-McFarland house, Texas & Pacific passenger depot, and Union Depot.

-Farmers and Mechanics National Bank, after absorbing a few other local banks, was itself absorbed by Fort Worth National Bank in 1927.
+At its fourth and last location Farmers and Mechanics National Bank, after absorbing a few other local banks, was itself absorbed by Fort Worth National Bank in 1927.
 The 1921 building later housed insurance companies before being bought and restored by XTO Energy.

 Below are some current images of the Farmers and Mechanics National Bank Building at 714 Main.
 The building is now named—wait for it—the “714 Main Building.”